Kohkitos/data-cleaning-sharks/README.md

 - There should be ***at least*** 2.500 rows.

 ## Bonus goal
-The project has the bonus goal of having an objective, modify data according to that objective and have a written analysis with the final conclusion of our study.
+The project has the bonus goal of having an objective, modify data according to that objective and have a written analysis with the final conclusion of our investigation.

 # 2. Procedure
 ## 2.1.
 Exploration